PeterHickman/SimpleLuaGames/README.md

 ## Blocks

 The same as 2048 or Threes.
 Slide the grid Up, Down, left and Right and get tiles with the same letter to merge and go up a letter.
 Game stops when you get to the letter 'z'

+## Sudoku

+A simple Sudoku solver, quite basic at the moment